-- This pub is part of the project, "Building and applying high-throughput tools to uncover protist biology."
-Visit the project narrative for more background and context. - · All associated code is available in this GitHub repository. - A full walkthrough of the code base for the framework appears in a series of companion notebooks.
+- This pub is part of the platform effort, "Genetics: Decoding evolutionary drivers across biology."
+Visit the narrative for more background and context. - All associated code is available in this GitHub repository. - A full walkthrough of the code base for the framework appears in a series of companion notebooks.